astorDev/nist/proxy/nginx/article/index.md

 docker exec -it playground-nginx-1 cat etc/nginx/nginx.conf
 ```

-Here's the content of our root configuration file, for you reference:
+Here's the content of our root configuration file, for your reference:

 ```conf
 user  nginx;